tsbarrett89/Sprint-Challenge--JavaScript/README.md

 2. What is the difference between a function and a method?

+    A function calls an action.
+A method is a function that is built into a constructor function.

 3. What is closure?

+    Closure is when you change to scope of a variable to a specific parent element.

 4. Describe the four rules of the 'this' keyword.

+    Global Binding
+    Explicit Binding
+    Implicit Binding
+    New Binding

 5. Why do we need super() in an extended class?

+    In order to inherit the parent.

 ## Project Set up